 A much lower cost of living allowance allows for a much higher purchasing power and leftover disposable income.

-- Public Transportation: 2 major train stations, 1 international airport, 1 subway line (8 lines planned and under construction), hundreds of bus routes & taxis
+- Public Transportation: 2 major train stations, 1 international airport, 3 subway line, hundreds of bus routes & taxis

 - Language: Mandarin, local dialects